miso-lims/walkthroughs/0-original-walkthrough.md

   - `PROJ_0001_Ly_R_PE_300_EX`
   - `PROJ_0002_Br_P_PE_300_EX`
   - `PROJ_0002_Ly_R_PE_300_EX`
-1. From the _Bulk actions_ drop down, select _Make dilutions from selected_ and click _Go_.
+1. Click the _Make aliquots_ button at the top of the table.
+In the dialog that appears, click _Create_.
-1. Enter the concentrations of the dilutions (use any number you wish).
+1. Enter the concentrations of the aliquots (use any number you wish).
 1. Click _Save_.

-Dilutions are a bit ephemeral in MISO: there is no list for all the dilutions.
-To see the dilutions for a library, view the library page.
-At present, Dilutions cannot be saved in Boxes.

 ## 7.2 Pools
 Pools are the last step for libraries before sequencing and represent the entity that is loaded onto the flowcell lane or SMRTcell.
-A "pool" can have one or more library dilutions in it.
+A "pool" can have one or more library aliquots in it.
 They are equivalent to "worksets" in Geospiza, but are required for every lane of sequencing.

 <img src="pics/flow-pool.svg"/>

-Here we will all all of the dilutions we added previously to make a single pool of 4.
+Here we will use all of the library aliquots we added previously to make a single pool of 4.

-1. On the _Pools_ page, under the _Illumina_ tab, select _Options_ → _Add Pool_.
+1. On the _Pools_ page, under the _Illumina_ tab, click the _Add_ button at the top of the table.
 1. Enter the _Pool Information_:
   1. _Alias_: A short description of the pool contents.
 Enter the project name followed by `_POOL` (e.g. `PROJ_POOL`)